Set up a website for government campaigns

 Before requesting a campaign site, make sure you’re confident you have an evidenced-based strategy for getting your target audiences to engage with it.
 Ensure you’ve explored all other options with your department’s Head of Digital Communications, who is a member of the Digital Centre of Expertise (DCOE).
 If you’re an ALB, contact your sponsor department.

-You don’t need a site on the campaigns platform or an external microsite for:
+You don’t need a site on the campaigns platform for:

 - generic news announcements, statutory guidance or policy updates

 - essential information about government services, this should be on GOV.UK.

 Websites that don’t meet the above criteria or that host a transactional element (for example where people use a government service) need to go through the Cabinet Office exemptions route.

 Find out how to apply for a campaign page through the Government Digital Service: How to get your campaign online